roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-04 ****** byTheTalkMan© "Derek, my son, this could have been so much easier for you.
+"Derek, my son, this could have been so much easier for you.
 So much better.
 You could have been free to enjoy yourself.
 Free to cum whenever you want.
 But you have been such a brat, such an entitled, spoiled boy, that you have to be punished.
 You must atone for your bad behavior, my son.
 You need to prove you can be a good son and are not just completely hopeless.
 So your punishment is simple..."
 Jocelyn began.
 She reached down to his hands, which were clutching the bed, holding on for the ride.
 She ripped his hands from the bed and slapped them onto her giant breasts.
 She put her hands over his and cupped them, causing Derek to cup them, causing her big breasts to pour through her son-in- law's manly fingers.
 "Your punishment for being such a brat is that you have to squeeze my big, mature breasts.
 Squeeze them rough, squeeze them hard until they are all you can think about.
 Let them consume your soul, until you can't feel the breasts of a younger woman anymore without getting disgusted.
 Until you are addicted to squeezing the breasts of an older woman.
 Until you realize that those big hands are being wasted when they aren't full of big, mature titties.
 And, my son, while you're squeezing my magnificent breasts, you need to take back all of those filthy lies you said before.
 Lies are the tool of the untamed young man.
 You need to be tamed, collared, and domesticated.
 So, my son, you need to confess your sins and atone for the lies you have told.
 Worship your goddess.
 Pledge yourself to your mother.
 Make me cum!
 And you do not get to cum till I tell you.
 So you'd better be good, you obedient boy, or I may never let you cum.
 You'll try to get by without me, fucking my pathetic daughter, and you'll call me, desperate for my permission, permission you will never receive.
 So decide now, boy, decide your own fate."
 Jocelyn demanded, acting like the evil villainess she was.

  With that, uncaring of her son-in-law's decision, she began to bounce, not caring about him, only caring about using him, using his body, using his thick cock in order to cum like crazy.
 Derek lied there, unmoving, as he felt her tight cunt smothering him, up and down, again and again.